aayush-analyst/Data-Visualization-and-Storytelling/README.md

   1. In this visual we have recorded the comparison of sales between last year sales and this year sales using DAX measures :-
      "Orders data last year = CALCULATE([Total Sales],SAMEPERIODLASTYEAR(Orders[Order Date].[Date]))"
   2. By using "Clustered column chart" we have recorded comparison of sales was their in last year and this year.
-  3. Table format also show the comparison of sales quaterly between year and previous year.
+  3. Table format also show the comparison of sales quarterly between year and previous year.
 - Interactive filters:
   1. Year, Country, Category, Order Priority: "Slicer" are uesd to make the complete dashboard interactive and record the valuable insights.
   2. Month : "Button Slicer" is used to display month in grid form.